sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/02_channels/03_net/channels-net.md

 The second callback (Channel change handle) is invoked when:
 - You switch the Channel and the application (window) is assigned to a new Channel.
-- Your app (window) is not joined to a Channel anymore (e.g. you have deselected the current Channel).
+- Your app (window) isn't joined to a Channel anymore (e.g. you have deselected the current Channel).
 In this case, it will be **undefined/null**.

 ### Channel Discovery